andrlange/spring-resilience/Readme.md

 - Spring Cloud Gateway
 - Student Service & Address Service

+Note: to run multiple services for each, just export PORT=80xx to your environment and start multiple student or address microservices on different ports.

 ## URLs
 - Eureka > http://localhost:8761
 - Zipkin > http://localhost:9411